 NFPA 1321 - Standard for Fire Investigation Units

 Our main office is near Grand Junction, Colorado with a second office in Pocatello, Idaho.
-We provide services to North Carolina, Oregon, Utah, Idaho, Colorado, Wyoming and South Dakota.
-Waiting for the licensing to be completed in South Carolina, Tennessee, Georgia, and Kentucky (not accepting cases in these states yet).
+We provide services to Colorado, Idaho, North Carolina, Oregon, South Dakota, Utah, and Wyoming.
 Soon to be in Arizona, New Mexico, and Texas.
 Depending on specific state statutes and licensing requirements, we can also handle cases in other states.

 FOCUS can handle all your fire investigation needs from the original scene inspection including evidence collection, to case review and case analysis, to deposition and expert courtroom testimony.